 How long will the treatment take?

 Treatment time will vary depending on your particular situation.
-Nowadays it is often possible to get well-functioning and esthetic looking teeth within few days.
-In some cased it may be necessary to wait longer before finishing the restoration in order to obtain an optimal result.
+Nowadays it is often possible to get well-functioning and aesthetically stunning teeth within a few days, whether you’re in Vancouver, Delta, Abbotsford, or elsewhere.
+In some cases it may be necessary to wait longer before finishing the restoration in order to obtain an optimal result.

 Will I ever be without my teeth?